RommelTJ/ml_learning/deep_learning_for_coders/lesson4/01_Lesson4.md

 ```

 ## Presizing (question)

+How does the item transform work if the resize is smaller than the image?
+The image transforms will zoom and/or
+end up with lower resolution.

 ## Training model to clean your data
 ## How fastai chooses a loss function
 ## Cross-Entropy Loss and Softmax